Perth solar panel installation: what size system do you need?

 Shading

-Shading from trees, chimneys, or neighbouring buildings can dramatically reduce output.
-Even partial shading on one panel can affect the entire string.
-Your installer should conduct a shading analysis.
+Shading from trees, chimneys, or neighbouring buildings can sharply reduce output.
+Even partial shade on one panel can drag down a whole string.
+Your installer should run a shading analysis.

 Solutions for partial shading: